 Townes Van Zandt, born on March 7, 1944, in Fort Worth, Texas, became a touring singer/songwriter whose storytelling on albums like For the Sake of the Song and Our Mother the Mountain won acclaim.
 An underground figure who struggled with drug abuse, Van Zandt saw his tunes "Pancho and Lefty" and "If I Needed You" become hits.
-Recording for almost three decades, he died on January 1, 1997, in Smyrna, Texas.
+Recording for almost three decades, he died on January 1, 1997, in Smyrna, Tennessee.

 Acclaimed country/folk singer and songwriter John Townes Van Zandt was born on March 7, 1944, in Fort Worth, Texas.
 He moved around quite a bit during his childhood due to his family's oil business, and during adolescent faced major emotional and mental health challenges, being diagnosed with manic depression and institutionalized.